Prag8855/aab/content/guides/driving-licence.md

 ## 1. Convert your foreign driving licence

 If you have a driving licence from another country, you can sometimes trade it for a German one.
-It's faster to convert a foreign driving licence than to get a new one.
+It's cheaper and faster to convert a foreign driving licence than to get a new one.

 **[How to convert a foreign driving licence ➞](/guides/convert-to-german-driving-licence)**